RasaHQ/tutorial-rasa-alexa/README.md

 # Tutorial: Building a Rasa-powered Alexa Assistant

 This repository contains the code of the tutorial of connecting Rasa-powered assistant to Alexa.
-You can find the [step-by-step tutorial here](ADD LINK).
+You can find the [step-by-step tutorial here](ADD LINK) or in [this YouTube Playlist](https://www.youtube.com/playlist?list=PL75e0qA87dlGBbO8rWacgq9ejr5stsGnh).

 ## What's in this repository?